 The software also lets you free up space on your device by deleting duplicate images.
 The fast scan mechanism uses algorithms for quickly finding identical photographs.

-Verdict: Zoner Photo Studio X is a free photo organizing software that allows you to import, organize, and edit images.
+Verdict: Zoner Photo Studio X is a photo organizing software that allows you to import, organize, and edit images.

 After importing photos from your camera, Zoner will automatically sort them into different folders.
 Other than your camera, you can also easily import files from your smartphone or tablet.

 This software can rename, mark, and even create backup copies of images.

 Zoner is one of the best photo catalog software programs, as it saves all the necessary information about the photographs in the database called the Catalogue, which makes photo organizing more efficient.